navbrainlab/Vector-HASH-tinkering/README.md

 # Episodic and associative memory from spatial scaffolds in the hippocampus

-This is the official implementation of [Episodic and associative memory from spatial scaffolds in the hippocampus](https://www.nature.com/articles/s41586-024-08392-y).
-In this code we implement Vector-HaSH (Vector Hippocampal Scaffolded Heteroassociative Memory), a neocortical-entorhinal-hippocampal network that implements a high-capacity general associative memory, spatial memory and episodic memory.
+This is a modified version of  [Episodic and associative memory from spatial scaffolds in the hippocampus](https://www.nature.com/articles/s41586-024-08392-y). , with the main changes being the addition of detailed annotations (including **breakdowns of the meaning of variable dimensions**, etc.), as well as corrections to the original code (for example, some areas lacking definitions, compatibility issues, and so on).
+In the `.ipynb` file, any modifications to the code cells are clearly marked.

 ## 📚 Documentation